nanocurrency/nano-docs/docs/running-a-node/configuration.md

 ---

+#### node.work_threads

+--8<-- "alternative-work-generation-setup-preferred.md"

+Determines the number of local CPU threads to used for work generation.
+To turn off local CPU work generation set to `0`.
+See [opencl.enable](#opencl-enable) below for details on setting the node up for GPU-based work generation (preferred).

+---

 #### opencl.enable

 To enable GPU acceleration for PoW, set this option to `true`.
 Other OpenCL parameters may need to be adjusted depending on the desired setup.